 Data immutability and trustless data exchange were essential; we decided to use DLT as a private blockchain infrastructure with intelligent contracts to resolve these problems.
 The blockchain will become a root of trust that makes communication between peers symmetrical and eliminates levels of trust fluctuations or its complete lack.

 A private blockchain is the most relevant solution in this use case.
 We solved this problem with smart contracts and created a blockchain network – Hyperledger Fabric decentralized ledger technology is one data source in which all saved changes are visible to users.
-Each participant of the blockchain network can be transparent with others.
+Each participant in the blockchain network can be transparent with others.

 By implementing the private blockchain as distributed ledger framework, the client gained one common root of trust – a database with consistent data, which solved the problem of lack of trust.
 By optimizing current manual or semi-automation processes, decision-making time has been shortened, which also reduced the costs of the process and decision delays.